Alfredo sauce is meant to be a creamy and velvety coating to fettuccine. But what do you do if the sauce is too runny?

 Tapioca also reheats well because it holds water well.
 So, when you warm frozen or refrigerated Alfredo sauce, it will still keep its consistency.

-One way to use it is to mix the powder with the butter and cream mixture prior to cooking.
+- Mix the powder with the butter and cream prior to cooking.

 10. Thicken With Pasta

-You’ll be surprised what difference this simple technique makes!
+You’ll be surprised at what difference this simple technique makes!

 We are sorry that this post was not useful for you!